MMM-CalendarExt2/MMM-CalendarExt2/docs/Styling.md

 ## slot components

 A view has one or more slots. slot is divided area by time(day or week or month) where events are located.
-Each slot has these HTML dom as it's component.
+Each slot has these HTML DOM as it's component.

 - `.slotHeader` : slot tile is displayed here.
 - `.slotContent` : events are located here.